bowen0701/bowen0701.github.io/content/Correspondence Analysis.md

 # Concept: Correspondence Analysis

 ## Core Intuition
 Correspondence Analysis (CA) is a dimensionality reduction and data visualization technique for **contingency tables of counts**.
-It reveals associations between row and column categories by mapping them into a shared low-dimensional space, where proximity indicates similarity of profiles.
+It reveals associations between row and column categories by mapping them into a shared low-dimensional space, where proximity indicates similarity of profiles.[^3]

 Three key properties:
 - **Aggregate data based:** operates on summarized count tables, not raw observations.